 Fear appeals cater to possible negative consequences that can occur unless a person changes a behavior or attitude, e.g., not having life insurance can leave your family at risk, or driving a Volvo or BMW could make the difference between a trip to the hospital or walking away from an accident unscathed.
-Fear appeals are common in advertising and appear frequently in political advertising and public health campaigns, e.g., pro- moting road safety or smoking cessation.
+Fear appeals are common in advertising and appear frequently in political advertising and public health campaigns, e.g., when promoting road safety or smoking cessation.
 This tactic is most effective when advertising focuses on a moderate threat; a dire threat will often lead consumers to simply tune out the message because they assume that no action taken will adequately address the threat.

-We can conclude this discussion of changing beliefs by asking which aspect is most important when persuading consumers to change their minds: the arguments that the marketer presents or the consumer’s responses to them?
+Which aspect is most important when persuading consumers to change their minds: the arguments that the marketer presents or the consumer’s responses to them?
 The answer is: it depends.
-As explained in this unit, consumer involvement determines which of our cognitive pro- cesses will be activated when we see a message, which in turn inﬂuences which part of the message we will internally process.
+As explained in this unit, consumer involvement determines which of their cognitive processes will be activated when they see a message, which in turn, inﬂuences which part of the message they will internally process.
 In summary, audience characteristics largely determine whether the nature of the message source or the message itself is most effective.

 Summary